ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-overview.md

 Any transport protocol used MUST require the user agent to obtain and maintain explicit consent from the server to send data.
 For connection-oriented protocols (such as TCP or QUIC), the connection establishment and keep-alive mechanisms suffice.
-For other protocols, a mechanism such as ICE {{?RFC8445}} can be used.
+STUN Consent Freshness {{?RFC7675}} is another example of the mechanism satisfying this requirement.

 Any transport protocol used MUST limit the rate at which the client sends data.
 This SHOULD be accomplished via a feedback-based congestion control mechanism